Researchers Film "Monster" Shark Bigger Than Their Submarine

 On an underwater expedition, explorers make a stunning discovery.
-They film a shark up close that is bigger than their submarine.
+They film a shark up close.
+The animal is bigger than your submarine.

-Nassau – Rarely do humans and sharks meet in the wild.
-Researchers from the company OceanX have had a very special encounter in the deep sea off the coast of the Bahamas.
-They experience up close how a so-called gray shark swims very close to their submarine.
+Nassau – In the wild, it is very rare for humans and sharks to meet face to face.
+Researchers from the company OceanX have now had such a special encounter in the deep sea off the coast of the Bahamas.
+They experience up close how a so-called gray shark swims just as close as possible to their submarine.
 During the dive in 2019, the research team even managed to make history.

 Researchers discover gray sharks – and make history

-The gray shark, or bluntnose sixgill shark, is a particularly rare species of shark: “This ancient species predates most dinosaurs and is a dominant predator of deep-sea ecosystems,” the researchers write.
+The gray shark – or bluntnose sixgill shark – is a particularly rare species of shark: “This ancient species is older than most dinosaurs and is a dominant predator of the deep-sea ecosystem,” the researchers write after their shark encounter.
 That is why the gray shark is often referred to as a living fossil, since it has hardly changed genetically for more than 150 million years, similar to a Frilled shark, believed to be the world’s longest-existing shark species.

 The researchers filmed their encounter with the shark and the expedition and posted it online.
 The goal of the researchers was to mark sharks.
 This is common in order to be able to determine the existence of a species and whether a species is endangered.
 “In partnership with the Cape Eleuthera Institute, we were able to make history by tagging an animal from a submersible for the first time ever.”

-Researchers succeed in tagging gray sharks from a submersible for the first time
+Researchers manage to tag gray shark from submersible for the first time

 Previously, it had only once been possible to mark a shark of this species.
 The mission’s chief scientist, Dr. Dean Grubbs of the FSU Marine Lab was the first person to tag a gray shark with a satellite transmitter.
 So far, however, this has only been possible on the surface of the sea, where this shark species is rarely seen.